 - Brown: Inhaled corticosteroids (ICS, controller medicine), such as beclomethasone (Vanceril*)

 Of course, then there were inhalers that failed to follow the color scheme.

 Color codes for inhaler enhancements

 - White inhaler with green and brown on label and green cap.
 Anticholinergic bronchodilator called ipatropium bromide (Atrovent).
 It was generally used as a controller medicine.

-- White.
-Inhaled corticosteroid Azmacort.
+- White inhaled corticosteroid Azmacort.
 It violated color code, although the inhaler had a built in spacer and therefore was easily identified.

-- White inhaler with blue cock.
+- White inhaler with blue cap.
 Mast cell stabilizer called chromolyn (Intal).
 It was a controller medicine.
 It violated the color system.
 But, it was a dry powdered inhaler (DPI).
 So, it also was easily identifiable.

 In 1994 Serevent was added to the market.
 In 1996, Flovent was added to the market.

 - Brown.
-Inhaled Corticosteroid.
+Inhaled corticosteroid.
 It was a controller medicine called Fluticasone (Flovent)

 - Green.
-Long-Acting Beta Adrenergic (LABA, Controller Medicine), called Salmeterol (Serevent).
+Long-acting beta-adrenergic (LABA, controller medicine), called Salmeterol (Serevent).
 A bonus feature on Serevent was that it was a short inhaler.
 It was half the size of albuterol.
 While this may seem insignificant at first, it was a neat safety feature.
 It allowed you to distinguish it from Ventolin simply by feel.